 One of my goals has been to capture a good image of the colorful ventral (below) wing surface of Vanessa atalanta.
 Countless slides have been pitched into the trash, because they didn’t reveal the wonderful 3-colors that group together.
 That red, white and blue bunched together always reminds me of the colors of our American flag.

-This August morning, our Vanessa was aggressively nectaring in the lovingly maintained butterfly garden at Eastern Neck National Wildlife Refuge on the Delmarva Peninsula on Chesapeake Bay in Maryland.
+This August morning, our Vanessa was aggressively extracting nectar from a flower in the lovingly maintained butterfly garden at Eastern Neck National Wildlife Refuge on the Delmarva Peninsula on Chesapeake Bay in Maryland.
 We saw many Vanessas during our 3-morning trip.
 Those in this beautiful garden enabled me to approach and they patiently complied.
 So I shot, shot, shot and am satisfied with what I got.
 Quite different from the skittish ones here in Pennsylvania.

 Just months later I was 1/2 way around the world, photographing butterflies in Binyamina, Israel in December.
 Israel’s Vanessa atalantas were almost identical to this one.
 What adaptability!
 Resiliency!

 I must note that I have been very impressed with the opportunities offered by the National Wildlife Refuges that I have visited.
 Yazoo (MS), Blackwater (MD), Savannah (SC) and Eastern Neck have excellent habitat.
 All provided knowledgeable staff who were eager to give assistance.
-A Pleasure.
+It was a pleasure.